PINECONE AND ACORN FLOWER NAPIN RINGS

-Don’t you love when an idea takes real life form and it’s so much better than you ever imagined it would be?
-That is exactly how I feel about these PINECONE AND ACORN FLOWER NAPKIN RINGS!
-They are so, so easy to make, cost me nothing and I can’t wait to use them because they have that organic wow factor we all love!
-Who knew you could make such fetching napkin rings from a toilet paper roll, a scraps of burlap and bits and pieces of nature?
+Don’t you love it when an idea takes real-life form and it’s so much better than you ever imagined it would be?
+That is exactly how I feel about these Pinecone And Acorn Flower Napkin Rings!
+They are so easy to make, cost me nothing, and I can’t wait to use them because they have that organic wow factor we all love!
+Who knew you could make such fetching napkin rings from a toilet paper roll, a scrap of burlap, and bits and pieces of nature?
 But it’s true… I’ll show you how!

 I made one napkin ring with a very simple flower and one with lots of petals.
 I really loved them both!